Cutting (sport): Competition rules

 A rider can be disqualified for using illegal equipment, leaving the working area before the time limit is reached, and for inhumane treatment of the horse.
 A western saddle is required.
 A breast collar and back cinch are optional.
 A bridle or hackamore is required.
-Riders must were western wear, including a hat, though a safety helmet may be substituted.
+Riders must wear western wear, including a hat, though a safety helmet may be substituted.
 Martingales and tiedowns are prohibited.
-Splint boots and back or skid boots are recommended for the horse's leg protection during competition.
+Brushing boots and back or skid boots are recommended for the horse's leg protection during competition.
 Chaps are not required but are recommended.

 Competition divisions common in cutting are: